jenniesun/biostats-blog/index.md

+The complete code can also be found in [this notebook](https://github.com/jenniesun/biostats-blog/blob/main/assignment2.ipynb).

 ## Homework Project 1 - Math is Fun

 Solve 3 problems from the Euler Project using Python.
 Of the 3 problems, one must have been solved by fewer than 25,000 people, 1 fewer than 100,000 people and one fewer than 500,000 people.
 Write a function for each problem, and use numpy-stple docstrings to annotate each function.
 Below describes my solutions and how I approached each problem.